cceh/m-salt-api/docs/_sources/index.rst.txt

    :resjsonobj string headword: the headword. :ref:`Some HTML <embed>` allowed.
    :resjsonobj url url: the headword endpoint url relative to the API root.
    :resjsonobj url article_url: the article endpoint url of the article relative to the API root.
-   :resjsonobj string t13n: The transliteration applied to the headword.
+   :resjsonobj string t13n: The :ref:`transliteration <t13n>` applied to the
+                            headword.
 Default "iso".

 .. http:get:: /headwords/(id)/context/